freshworks/marketplace-sample-apps/Freshdesk/v1/README.md

+"This is to notify that this version of app is NO LONGER SUPPORTED"

 ## Freshdesk sample apps (v1)
 This repository contains sample apps demonstrating the various features available in the v1 App Framework.
 It contains the follwing apps: